ML-Aided Collision Recovery for UHF-RFID Systems: System Model

 We consider the scenario where the receiver is capable of decoding tags when collision occurs and derive the throughput under this scenario.
 Let $J$ denote the number of tags can be decoded and $M$ denote the number of tags can be resolved by the receiver with a condition $R \leq M$.
 If $J=1$, the receiver can decode one of the tags out of at most $M$ colliding ones.
-In this case, the throughput can be computed as
+In this case, the throughput can be computed as $\frac{1}{K} \sum_{R=1 }^{M} \mathbb{E} \{\mathcal{X}_R\} = \sum_{R=1 }^{M} \binom{N}{R} \left(\frac{1}{K}\right)^{R} \left(1-\frac{1}{K}\right)^{N-R}$.

 We illustrate the throughput values of FSA over different values of frame size to tag ratio ($K/N$) for $M$ up to $4$ in Fig. \ref{fig1}.
-It can be seen that as $M$ increases, the throughput performance improves, and the maximum throughput can be achieved for lower frame sizes because the collisions are now recoverable.
-The throughput can be increased to $0.817$ ($M=4$) which is a substantial gain compared to the throughput $0.368$ of FSA.
+It can be seen that as $M$ increases, the throughput performance improves, and the maximum throughput can be achieved for $K/N$ values because the collisions are now recoverable.
+The throughput can be increased to $0.818$ ($M=4$) which is a substantial gain compared to the throughput $0.368$ of FSA.

 We also consider the scenario where the receiver can decode more than one tag ($J \geq 1$) out of up to $M$ colliding tags.
-In this case, the throughput value can be written as
+In this case, the throughput value can be written as $\frac{1}{K} (\sum_{R=1 }^{J} R ~ \mathbb{E} \{\mathcal{X}_R\} + \sum_{R=J+1 }^{M} J ~ \mathbb{E} \{\mathcal{X}_R\} )$.

-We depict the maximum throughput values of FSA for different values of $M$ and $J$ in Fig. \ref{fig2} by calculating the optimal frame size to tag ratio values.
+We depict the maximum throughput values of FSA for different values of $M$ and $J$ in Fig. \ref{fig2} by calculating the optimal $K/N$ values.
 It can be seen that recovering more than one tag is significantly beneficial and can boost the system performance further.
-The throughput value can be up to nearly $2$ which is $0.817$ when the receiver is only capable of decoding a single tag.
+The throughput value can be up to nearly $2$ which was $0.818$ when $J=1$.
 The throughput analysis of FSA with collision recovery shows its potential and how it can improve the performance of conventional FSA.